itdoginfo/nextcloud-docker/README.md

 ## Storage for data
 By default, your data is stored in ./volumes/data

-For example, you have a disk for your data and it is mounted /mnt/storage
+For example, you have a disk for your data and it is mounted to /mnt/storage

-Change
+Replace with
 ```
       - ./volumes/data:/data
 ```